Monarchy of the United Kingdom: Regency

 The Regency Acts allow for regencies in the event of a monarch who is a minor or who is physically or mentally incapacitated.
 When a regency is necessary, the next qualified individual in the line of succession automatically becomes regent, unless they themselves are a minor or incapacitated.
-Special provisions were made for Queen Elizabeth II by the Regency Act 1953, which stated that the Duke of Edinburgh (the Queen's husband) could act as regent in these circumstances.
+Special provisions were made for Queen Elizabeth II by the Regency Act 1953, which stated that Prince Philip, Duke of Edinburgh (her husband) could act as regent in these circumstances.

 During a temporary physical infirmity or an absence from the kingdom, the sovereign may temporarily delegate some of his or her functions to counsellors of state, chosen from the monarch's spouse and the first four adults in the line of succession.
-The present counsellors of state are: the Queen Consort, the Prince of Wales, the Duke of Sussex, the Duke of York, and Princess Beatrice.
+The present counsellors of state are: Queen Camilla; William, Prince of Wales; Prince Harry, Duke of Sussex; Andrew Mountbatten-Windsor; Princess Beatrice; Prince Edward, Duke of Edinburgh; and Anne, Princess Royal.
 While still able to serve, the Duke of Sussex and Duke of York no longer carry out royal duties.
-With the accession of Charles III and planned overseas trips in 2023, it was decided to expand the list of those eligible to serve as cousellors of state.
+With the accession of Charles III and planned overseas trips in 2023, it was decided to expand the list of those eligible to serve as counsellors of state.
 On 14 November 2022, the King sent a message to both Houses of Parliament, formally asking for a change in the law that would allow Princess Anne and Prince Edward to be added to the list of counsellors of state.
 The next day, a bill to that end was introduced in Parliament and it received royal assent on 6 December, coming into force on 7 December.